Headford Ambush: Ambush

 One of the first British casualties was Lieutenant CE Adams DCM, who was shot dead when he appeared at the carriage door, as were several other soldiers who were standing in front of the engine.
 The surviving British troops opened fire from the train, while those who had got off scrambled underneath it for cover.
 Dan Allman moved to the end of the platform and knelt down to fire at the soldiers under the train but was shot in the heart.
 In the ensuing close-quarter firefight, conducted at a range of just 20 yards, three civilians and two IRA volunteers (Allman and Volunteer Jimmy Baily who was killed while throwing a grenade under the train) were killed.
 Two-thirds of the British force is estimated to have been killed or wounded.
 Most of those killed were hit in the initial firing.
 British casualties were limited because the IRA gunmen had no direct field of fire into the troops who were hidden under the train.

-MacEllistrim called on the survivors to surrender and when they refused, the IRA began to move in to finish off those who kept shooting, by throwing hand grenades under the train.
+McEllistrim called on the survivors to surrender and when they refused, the IRA began to move in to finish off those who kept shooting, by throwing hand grenades under the train.
 Just as they were doing so, another train pulled into the junction, carrying another party of British troops.
 The IRA column had used most of its ammunition and was forced to retreat, escaping toward the hills in the south.

-Casualties
+Aftermath

 The British Army reported that seven soldiers were killed outright and that two more were fatally wounded.
 There were a further twelve non-fatal injuries among the troops.
 The IRA however thought there were far more British casualties.
 One of the attackers recalled, "twelve coffins left Killarney later and that wasn't all".
 Tom McEllistrim reported to his superiors that as many as 25 British soldiers had been killed.
 Allman and another IRA guerrilla, Lt Jimmy Baily, were killed in the ambush.
 One civilian was killed outright and two mortally wounded, with two others (a father and daughter) seriously wounded.
-In the immediate aftermath of the ambush, McEllistrim shot dead a suspected spy whom his men had captured.
+In the immediate aftermath of the ambush, McEllistrim summarily executed a suspected spy whom his men had captured.